ultimate271/notes/tolkien/ringsofpower.md

 followed Gil-galad.
 Of the Dwarves few fought upon either side; but the kindred of Durin of Moria fought against Sauron.

+### The awesomeness of Gil-galad and Elendil
 The host of Gil-galad and Elendil had the victory, for the might of the Elves was still great in those days, and the Númenóreans were strong and tall, and terrible in their wrath.
 Against Aeglos the spear of Gil-galad none could stand;
 and the sword of Elendil filled Orcs and Men with fear, for it shone with the light of the sun and of the moon, and it was named Narsil.

+### The seige of Mordor, after seven years, ends in the vanquish of Sauron in that time
 Then Gil-galad and Elendil passed into Mordor and encompassed the stronghold of Sauron; and they laid siege to it for seven years, and suffered grievous loss by fire and by the darts and bolts of the Enemy, and Sauron sent many sorties